 Who is your biggest supporter?

 I just want to give a really special shout out to Jordan Harrison.
-I know that he recently graduated from Harvard but he’s been very supportive.
+He’s been very supportive.
 He was the first person that I encountered in Reality Changers.
 He started the same time that I started and has been very encouraging.
 He would always check up on me and make sure that I was doing well and I really appreciate that.

 What advice would you give to current students who are pursuing their dreams?